ranjeetabh/ranjeetabh.github.io/README.md

 # Data Science Portfolio By Ranjeeta Bhattacharya

 This portfolio is a compilation of Jupyter notebooks, standalone scripts(Python & R) and relevant documentation of different projects explored and created as part of my master's program in Data Science (Rutgers University, New Brunswick).
 Github profile can be accessed from [Github](https://github.com/ranjeetabh).
-I can be reached at [Email](<ranjeeta.bhattacharya@rutgers.edu>).
+I can be reached at <ranjeeta.bhattacharya@rutgers.edu>.

 ## Project Repositories